 In accordance with University directives all Politics courses will shift to virtual instruction effective March 23.
 Students should direct any course-specific questions or concerns to their instructors.
 Politics staff are available to assist faculty and preceptors as needed.

-All department events for the remainder of the 2019-2020 academic year have been canceled, with the exception of the Class Day Reception.
-The University has yet to make a decision as to whether Class Day and Commencement will be canceled.
+All department events for the remainder of the 2019-2020 academic year have been canceled, with the exception of graduate research seminars, which are being held virtually, and the Class Day reception, which will also be held virtually.
+The date and time of the virtual Class Day reception has yet to be determined.
+An invitation will be circulated to members of the Class of 2021 and faculty.

 Faculty meetings will be held remotely using Zoom.
 Faculty will receive an updated faculty meeting schedule for the remainder of the academic year with links to Zoom.
 These Zoom meetings will be password-protected.